 TLDR; we confirmed that our architecture scales and easily handles peak traffic at a rate of 285 orders per second resulting in 1 026 000 orders per hour.
 That is Black Friday ready 😎

 Black Friday ready eCommerce order intake

-Together with sales like Black Friday we have seen many webshops being brought down and companies resulting in creating online queues as they cannot handle the load.
+Together with sales like Black Friday, we have seen many webshops being brought down and companies creating online queues as they cannot handle the load.
 But Black Friday should not mean waiting in line.
-We shop online not to wait in line, more efficient and a better customer experience.
+We shop online not to wait in line, but because it is more efficient and offers a better customer experience.

-Of course, you can sell virtual products like access to a streaming service, in-game purchases or buying access to a newspaper.
-In this scenario you use the fulfilment pipelines in Crystallize to automatically fulfil the order by using event driven eCommerce with webhooks.
+Of course, you can sell virtual products like access to a streaming service, in-game purchases, or buying access to a newspaper.
+In these scenarios, you use the fulfillment pipelines in Crystallize to automatically fulfill the order by using event-driven eCommerce with webhooks.